 Analysis of the Morae™ recording produced patterns of coded observations determined to be usability issues.
 Sixty-five unique issues were experienced or expressed by participants.
 The issues were compiled into a “problem by participant matrix” in order to analyze frequency of occurrence by session.
 In addition to the measure of frequency, each unique finding was ranked for severity.
 Issues that occurred with identical frequency by session were ordered (in the matrix) by severity.

 In the problem by participant matrix, there were 9 high impact issues of note, 12 medium impact issues and 17 low impact issues.
-Additionally, there were 22 findings noted as Strengths as a comparison to the previous iteration of MHV 5 not applicable findings.
-See Appendix B for the complete matrix in the embedded workbook.
+Additionally, there were 22 findings noted as Strengths as a comparison to the previous iteration of MHV, along with 5 not applicable findings.
+See Appendix B for the complete matrix and Problem by Participant matrix in the embedded workbook.
 See Appendix D for information on severity rankings.

 The remaining sub-sections in this portion of the report provide a list of the issues organized by severity and in order of task flow of the study.